yeasy/docker_practice/install/ubuntu.md

     software-properties-common
 ```

-If you are in China, it is strongly recommended to use chinese sources.
+If you are in China, it is strongly recommended to use Chinese sources.
 The official sources are in the comments.

 In order to confirm the validity of the downloaded package, we need to add the `GPG` key of the software source.